Nick Stoner Municipal Golf Course

 Cyrus Durey (1864-1933)

-Durey, while continuing the lumber business, became engaged in the development of Canada Lake with the sale of cottage lots.
+A deed dated December 20, 1920 documents the transfer to Cy Durey from Durey Land and Lumber Company lands that were a part of both the Dolge and Wheeler properties.
+This includes land on Canada Lake that would be sold as cottage lots, and it also includes land in Great Lot 53 that would become the golf course.
 He saw the future of Caroga as a resort community.
 He would write in his history of Caroga: "When my company erected its mill at Green Lake in 1904, there was a recurrence of industrial life and since the timber available for the use of that mill has been cut, the life of the Town lies in its summer business which business has marvelously increased since the construction of the improved roads into the Town."
 He used his political leverage to improve the roads.
 He was instrumental in the construction of the Stewart's Landing Dam to stabilize the water level on Canada Lake.
-An October 12, 1925 article in the Utica Daily Press that announced the founding of the Caroga Recreation Park also goes on to talk about the construction of the Kane Mountain Fire Tower that summer along with the construction of a state road from Stratford eastward to Pine Lake, that made Caroga much more accessible to Mohawk Valley residents to the west.
+An October 12, 1925 article in the Utica Daily Press that announced the founding of the Caroga Recreation Park and goes on to talk about the construction of the Kane Mountain Fire Tower that summer along with the construction of a state road from Stratford eastward to Pine Lake, that made Caroga much more accessible to Mohawk Valley residents to the west.
 All three projects had the finger prints of Cy Durey.
-It is not a coincidence that the first Fire Tower Observer was James Luff, Cy Durey's brother in law.
+It is probably not a coincidence that the first Fire Tower Observer was James Luff, Cy Durey's brother-in-law.

 While roads, dams, and fire towers were infrastructure projects critical to the viability of Caroga as a resort community, Durey was aware of the need to give the town a focus and identity.
 Public parks were understood as being important to the sense of community for towns and cities.
 McMartin says in 1922 Durey built a landing strip on the lands that would become the golf course.
 The intention was to provide sight-seeing tours.
 Not proving successful, Durey turned to the idea of a golf course.
+A 2003 Leader Herald article by the County Historian William Loveday reports on a conversation with Marguerite Fincke, the daughter of Alfred Dennison, Cy Durey's attorney.
+Mrs. Fincke talks about the role her father played in convincing Durey to create a recreation park including a golf course.
+Attorney Dennison would represent Cy Durey in later legal actions related to the golf course and likely served as his agent in the acquisition of additional lands to fill out the back nine.
+He would also be the lawyer representing the executors of the Durey estate, Guy Durey and Ernest Luff.

 The Founding of the Caroga Recreation Park

 An article in the January 13, 1925 edition of the Amsterdam Evening Recorder reports a gift of land by Cyrus Durey to the Town of Caroga.
 The article talks about the development of Caroga as a resort community.
-The article touts the advantages of the Caroga and Canada Lake areas: the natural beauty of the lakes and mountains and the relatively close proximity of populations centers.
+The article touts the advantages of the Caroga and Canada Lake areas: the natural beauty of the lakes and mountains and the proximity of populations centers.
 The development of automobiles and creation of roads made the lakes much more accessible.
 The article acknowledges the absence of recreational opportunities as a hindrance to its development as a resort.
 It is reported that Governor Miller had intended to vacation in the area until he learned there was no golf course in the area.

 The gift is finalized with a deed dated July 1, 1925.
 The description of the lands covered by the deed comprise "78.08 acres of land."
 All of the land described is on the east side of the highway.
 The discrepancy between the 78.08 recorded in the deed and the 100 acres reported in the newspaper accounts is perhaps explained by an additional 23.20 acres of land on the west side of the highway that would form part of the back nine that would be developed in 1930.
 There would be a later legal dispute over these lands as to whether they were part of the gift or did Durey intend to be compensated for these lands.
 Durey apparently never finalized his intentions for these additional lands before his death in 1933.